 A cephalohematoma hemorrhage, hemorrhages or lumps is a birth injury that can also be caused by use of forceps or vacuum extraction during delivery.

-A Caput succedaneum hemorrhage is similar to a cephalohematoma hemorrhage or lump except that it is more localized and does not last nearly as long.
+A caput succedaneum skull hemorrhage is a birth injury similar except that caput succedaneum hemorrhages are localized and do not last nearly as long.

-If forceps were used during delivery there may be also be a skull fracture which would be a complication in and of itself.
+Aside from a cephalohematoma skull hemorrhage, if forceps were used during the baby's delivery there may be also be a skull fracture which would be a complication in and of itself.

-Problems that occur with a cephalohematoma are generally related to a skull fracture or brain injury but problems like this are uncommon.
+Problems that can occur with a cephalohematoma hemorrhage or caput succedaneum birth injury are generally related to a skull fracture or brain injury in the baby, but problems like this are uncommon.